 What information do we collect and process?

-In order for us to help with your membership, we may collect from you, necessary personal data.
+In order to help with your membership, we may collect from you, necessary personal data.
 “Personal Data” is information about you which, either on its own or when connected with other data, allows us to identify you as an individual customer to provide you with our services.
 The personal data we hold may include the following:

 - Your full name and contact information (address, town, postcode, email and phone number), job title